 You’ll meet loads of drummers, but it’s more important that you meet other musicians so that you can potentially form bands and make connections that will help you later on in life.

-You can make it to the top in the music industry without ever studying the drums at a drum college.
+You can make it to the top of the music industry without ever studying the drums at a drum college.
 However, it will arguably be easier to make it if you study thanks to all the networking opportunities that are offered to you.

 Playing Other Instruments